MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Channel attribute (part of Add element)

 Optional.
-Defines which channel to use for installing Office. **For initial installations**, the default is **Broad** for Office 365 ProPlus and applies to Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop client if deployed along with Office 365 ProPlus.
-The default is **Monthly** for Visio Online Plan 2 and Project Online Desktop Client if deployed standalone without Office 365 ProPlus.
-If there is a **prior installation** on the device, ODT will match the assigned channel in case no channel is specified in the configuration file.
+Defines which channel to use for installing Office.
+If Office is not installed on the device, the default setting for the Channel attribute is **Broad** for Office 365 ProPlus.
+If Office is installed on the device and the channel attribute is not specified, the ODT will match the channel of the existing installation.

+If Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop client are installed along with Office 365 ProPlus, the default setting is **Broad**.
+If Visio Online Plan 2 and Project Online Desktop Client are deployed without Office 365 ProPlus, the default setting is **Monthly**.

 For more information about update channels, see  [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).